RustamAbdusamatov4848/LibraryWithSecurity/README.md

 ## Usage
 The librarian has the ability to:

-1. Librarian authorization and registration
+1. Librarian authorization and registration;
-2. View reader list
+2. View reader list;
 3. Add/Edit and remove reader from the database;
 4. View book list;
 5. Add / Edit and delete books from the database;
-6. Give out books to a certain reader, or after the reader returned the book back to the library, mark it in the database.
+6. Give out books to a certain reader, or after the reader returned the book back to the library, mark it in the database;
-7. Search books.
-I plan to add a reader search function in the future.
+7. Search books;